Drew B. Tipton

 Drew Barnett Tipton (born 1967) is a United States district judge of the United States District Court for the Southern District of Texas.

-Education
+Early life and education

-Tipton graduated from Angleton High School, earned his Bachelor of Arts from Texas A&M University, and his Juris Doctor from South Texas College of Law.
+Tipton's father and grandfather were both Baptist pastors.
+Tipton graduated from Angleton High School, earned his Bachelor of Arts in history and economics from Texas A&M University, and his Juris Doctor from South Texas College of Law.

 Career

 Military service

 Tipton served in the United States Marine Corps Reserve from 1988 to 1994 as a radio operator for an infantry battalion.
 He was honorably discharged with the rank of Sergeant.

 After graduating law school, Tipton served as a law clerk to Judge John David Rainey of the United States District Court for the Southern District of Texas.
 He previously was in private practice with Marek, Griffin, & Knaupp and Littler Mendelson.
 From 1999 to 2020, he was part of BakerHostetler's Houston office and became a partner in 2002.
 His practice focused on complex employment law and trade secret litigation.